backand/docs/slate_docs/source/includes/_backand_features.md

 ```

 1. Upgrade to Backand SDK 1.9.5 or above.
-2. Include the Backand SDK in your index.html file:
+2. Include the Backand SDK and Socket.io in your index.html file
 3. Update Angular configuration section

 ### Angular client code - Sockets